-The College of Arts & Media has very strict guidelines for granting incomplete grades.
+The College of Arts & Media has very strict guidelines on granting incomplete grades.
 They include but are not limited to the following:

 - Reason for incomplete must be a verified, compelling and extraordinary circumstance beyond student’s control that made completion of the course impossible

-- The majority of course requirements (75 percent) must have been completed with a passing grade to be eligible for incomplete (C [2.0] for major/minor courses and select general education courses; D- [0.7] for most general education and general elective courses; and B [3.0] for courses toward a graduate degree)
+- The majority of course requirements (75 percent) must have been completed with a passing grade to be eligible for incomplete (C/2.0 for major/minor courses and select courses in the core; D-/0.7 for most core and general elective courses)

 - CAM course completion agreement must be signed by both the instructor and student, with final approval by the associate dean

-- All course work must be completed within one calendar year of the end of the original course
+- All course work must be completed within one calendar year of the end of the original course: NO EXCEPTIONS

 - Requests for a retroactive change from a letter grade to an incomplete will not be considered

 The student is responsible for requesting an incomplete grade and submitting all of the appropriate paperwork and obtaining approvals.
-Please contact CAMadvising@ucdenver.edu for additional information.
+Please visit the CAM Web site for additional information.

 Curricular Changes and Course Substitutions

-Undergraduate students are required to complete the CAM General Course Requirements that were in effect when they began as a degree-seeking student at CU Denver, and major requirements as outlined when they declared their degree, major and emphasis and were admitted to the program.
+Undergraduate students are required to complete the core and major requirements as outlined when they declared their degrees, majors and emphases and are admitted to the program.
 Similarly, graduate students fall under the degree requirements that were in place when they first enrolled in their programs.
 If a program revises its curriculum, students have the option of following their original degree requirements.
 Occasionally, courses under the original requirements may no longer be taught or may not be available for a set duration.
 In this case, the department will approve course substitutions.

-Course substitutions in the major must be approved by the designated area head in the specific program area, the department chair and/or possibly the associate dean.
-Course substitutions in the CAM General Course Requirements must be approved by the Academic Policies Committee through a petition process.
-Please contact CAMadvising@ucdenver.edu for additional information.
+Course substitutions in the major must be approved by the designated faculty member in the specific program area, the department chair and possibly by the associate dean.
+Course substitutions in the core must be approved by the Academic Policies Committee through the petition process (see the CAM Web site for additional information).

 Applying to Graduate

-Students expecting to graduate are required to fill out the online intent to graduate form (find information at www.ucdenver.edu > Graduation > Plan for Graduation > Intent to Graduate Form) by the published deadlines.
-Late applications will not be accepted, therefore late students will need to apply for the following semester.
+Students expecting to graduate are required to fill out the online intent to graduate form (www.ucdenver.edu > Degree Planning > Planning for Graduation > Intent to Graduate Form) by the published deadlines.
+Late applications will not be accepted, and the student will need to apply for the following semester.

 Academic Policies Committee

 The CAM Academic Policies Committee is the appellate committee for all student-related academic petitions, issues and appeals.
 The committee is responsible for the evaluation and interpretation of the approved academic policies of the college.
 Questions about interpretation of policies may be directed to the Office of Advising and Student Services.
-Procedures and petition guidelines are available at the CAM Web site or by emailing CAMadvising@ucdenver.edu.
+Procedures and petition guidelines are available at the CAM Web site.